rchain-community/rchain-community.github.io/content/dapps/development-dapps.md

 # Build DApps

 DApps are a growing oppurtunity for disrupting decentralized applications.
-With this tutorial you learn to create a walt free testnet tokens for your wallet and make a smart contract deploy on testnet.
+With this tutorial you learn to create a wallet and get free testnet tokens.

 ## Create a wallet